MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 For more information about these cmdlets, see [Set-SPOTenantCdnPolicy](https://technet.microsoft.com/en-us/library/mt800839.aspx) and [Get-SPOTenantCdnPolicies](https://technet.microsoft.com/en-us/library/mt800838.aspx).

-### To add an origin for your assets
+### Add an origin for your assets
 <a name="Office365CDNforSPOOrigin"> </a>

 Use the **Add-SPOTenantCdnOrigin** cmdlet to define an origin.
 You can define multiple origins.
 The origin is a URL that points to a SharePoint library or folder that contains the assets that you want to be hosted by the CDN.

 > [!IMPORTANT]
-> If you identify a public origin in your CDN, you should never place resources that are considered sensitive to your organization in the public origin or SharePoint Online library.
+> If you identify a public origin in the CDN, you should never place resources that are considered sensitive to your organization in the public origin or SharePoint Online library.

 ``` powershell
 Add-SPOTenantCdnOrigin -CdnType <Public | Private> -OriginUrl <path>
 ```

 The value of _path_ is the path to the library or folder that contains the assets.
 You can use wildcards in addition to relative paths.
-Origins support wildcards prepended to the Url.
+Origins support wildcards prepended to the URL.
 This allows you to create origins that span multiple sites.
 For example, to include all of the assets in the masterpages folder for all of your sites as a public origin within the CDN, type the following command:

 ``` powershell
 Add-SPOTenantCdnOrigin -CdnType Public -OriginUrl */masterpage
 ```

 - The wildcard modifier ***/** can only be used at the beginning of the path, and will match all URL segments under the specified URL.
-- The path can point to either a document library or a site.
+- The path can point to a document library, folder or site.
 For example, the path _*/site1_ will match all the document libraries under the site.

 You can add an origin with a specific path using either a relative path or a full path.